5 Tips For New Empty Nesters

 - Do not call your college kids every five minutes to check in on them.
 They are fine.
 You are not.
 Accept this new reality.
 But be prepared to drop everything when they call.
 Sometimes they’ll want to chat.
 Other times grab your wallet.
 You are about to get hit up for something.
 Something usually not inexpensive.

 - Find something new to do.
 Take the cooking class you have always wanted to do.
 Or try yoga.
 I think we have a few yoga studios in town.
 Sign up to row at The Cohasset Maritime Institute, or take an art class at the South Shore Arts Center.
-Or volunteer, drive for meals on wheels or get on board.
+Or volunteer, drive for meals on wheels or get on a board.
 You have much-needed wisdom and perspective.